seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 [isync](https://isync.sourceforge.io/) is a command line application that can synchronize a remote IMAP account (like a Fastmail or Gmail account) with local maildirs.
 This post will show you how to use isync to make a local backup of your Fastmail and Gmail accounts.
-We're going to be using isync in **read-only mode**: changes will be synced from your Fastmail and Gmail accounts to your local copies but not the other way round, so there's no chance of isync accidentally deleting mail from your Fastmail or Gmail account if something goes wrong with the local copy. isync is quick to install and configure and works great.
+We're going to be using isync in **read-only mode**: changes will be synced from your Fastmail and Gmail accounts to your local filesystem but not the other way round, so there's no chance of isync accidentally deleting mail from your Fastmail or Gmail account if something goes wrong with the local copy.

+isync is quick to install and configure and works great.

 ### Install isync